Jacobs and R17

 “Affirmative.
 Another human.
 Quelle surprise, beep.”

 Jacobs rubbed his weary eyes.
-“And the reason you didn’t tell me this is that I didn’t ask,” he said.
-“Should have known.
+“And the reason you didn’t tell me this is that I didn’t ask, I guess.
 R17: do you have any idea what he was up to?”

 “She.
 Women can be engineers too beep.”